 Below you will find more information on:

 In the image on the right you can see the motion capture system from Xsens, a full-body wearable solution.
-This motion capture suit is used for many productions including X-Men, Tomb Raider, Alice in Wonderland, Iron Man and Resistance 3.
-The Xsens MVN sytem is available at a starting price of 12.000 (US$/EUR).
+This motion capture suit is used for many productions including X-Men, FIFA16, Batman vs. Superman, Just Cause 3 and Ted.

 The article ‘The fascination for motion capture‘ gives you more insights about how motion capture developed through the years.

-There is a whitepaper available on Motion Capture:
+There is an interesting whitepaper available on Motion Capture:

 Xsens MVN: Full 6DOF Human Motion Tracking Using Miniature Inertial Sensors